Make the most of summer by getting outdoors and exploring all of the great beaches, paths and cycleways that Auckland has to offer.

 If you enter or leave a forest/area with native trees anywhere across the region, here are three easy steps you need to remember:

-- Stay– on the designated open tracks.
+- Stay– on open tracks and off kauri roots.